CoolLibs/imgui_gradient/README.md

 ### ImGuiGradient::Flags

-`ImGuiGradient::Flag::None`: All Options are enabled. // TODO(ASG) Make sure this matches the doc in Flags.hpp
+`ImGuiGradient::Flag::None`: All Options are enabled.

 `ImGuiGradient::Flag::NoTooltip`: No tooltip when hovering a widget.